 Despite Schiphol's efforts to minimise the financial impact on its airline partners, several airlines filed a complaint against the increase in charges with the ACM.
 On 21 April 2022, the ACM published a press release stating that RSG has set the tariffs in accordance with the law and that the objections from the airlines have been rejected.
-The first year of the three-year-period commenced on 1 April 2022.
-Two airlines have filed an appeal against the above-mentioned decision of the ACM to the 'College van Beroep voor het bedrijfsleven' (DBb).
-In the meantime, in October 2022, Schiphol has set adjusted charges as a result of the settlement 2021.
-Amsterdam Airport Schiphol's airport charges include a self-incentive scheme that offers airlines greater encouragement to adopt sustainable practices.
-Specifically, the proposed charging structure deliberately incentivises cleaner, quieter aircraft, while charges for noisier, more polluting carriers are up to six times higher.
-Schiphol Nederland has also included a nitrogen oxide (NOx) element in its airport charges to incentivise the reduction of aviation-related nitrogen emissions.
+The first rate increase took effect on 1 April 2022.
+However, the ACM's decision is subject to appeal and at least one interested group has announced that it will institute appeal proceedings against the ACM's decision.
+Schiphol's new airport charges include a self-incentive scheme that offers airlines greater encouragement to adopt sustainable practices.
+Specifically, the proposed charging structure deliberately incentivises cleaner, quieter aircraft, while charges for noisier, more polluting carriers will be up to six times higher.
+Schiphol Nederland has also included a nitrogen emissions.